-- Heat the tight areas of your boots by blasting them with a hairdryer which is held about 15cm away from your boot.
+- Heat the tight areas of your boots by blasting them with a hairdryer held about 15cm away from your boot.

-- Wear your boots until they have fully cooled down, try to flex your feet and toes as much as possible during this process.
+- Wear your boots until they have thoroughly cooled down.
+Try to flex your feet and toes as much as possible during this process.

 How To Break In Doc Martens With A Hammer.

-- Apply the Doc Martens wonder balm to the outside of your boots and allow to it sit overnight.
+- Apply the Doc Martens wonder balm to the outside of your boots and let it sit overnight.